 3.3.
 Behavioral results

 Predicting correct responses on a single-trial basis with generalized mixed effects modeling indicated the expected task effect under reversal (p < 0.001) and in the second stable phase (p < 0.001).
 For both phases, correct responses decreased with respect to the first reference phase.
-Furthermore, there was a main effect of condition (p = 0.020), suggesting that participants' correct responses subtly increased with a 1.13 higher chance for correct responses under stress (see Figure 5).
+Furthermore, there was a main effect of condition (p = 0.020), suggesting that participants' correct responses subtly increased with a 1.13 higher chance for correct responses under stress (see Figure 4.1, Figure 5).
 These results were supported by a significant main effect (p = 0.030) of stress when physiological stress level (AUC) was used as a continuous predictor instead of experimental condition (see Figure S1).
-In this model task effects were again significant for the reversal phase (p < 0.001) as well as the stable phase (p < 0.001).
+In this model, task effects were again significant for the reversal phase (p < 0.001) as well as the stable phase (p < 0.001).

 Regarding win-stay behavior, task effects of reversal phase (p < 0.001) and stable phase (p < 0.001) were significant, but not experimental condition (p = 0.22).
 Similarly, lose-switch behavior resulted in significant task effects of reversal phase (p < 0.001) and stable phase (p < 0.001), but not experimental condition (p = 0.73).